Colacky/Colacky/Readme.md

 # SKILLS

 ## Front-end
-While front-end isn't my cup of tea, as I'm artistically-impaired, I have learned the basics of HTML, CSS and Javascript to allow me to show my other works to the community :)
+While front-end isn't my cup of tea, as I'm artistically-impaired, I have learned the basics of HTML, CSS and Javascript in order to show my other works to the community :)
 I'm familiar with using Bootstrap.

 ## Back-end